kallebelins/mvp24hours-netcore/docs/en-us/home.md

 * Documentation (Swagger)
 * Mapping (AutoMapper)
 * Logging
-* Standards for data validation (FluentValidation and Data Annotations), notification (Notification pattern) and specifications (Specification pattern), unit of work, repository, among others.
+* Standards for data validation (FluentValidation and Data Annotations), specifications (Specification pattern), unit of work, repository, among others.

 ## Samples
 You can study different solutions with the Mvp24Hours library.
 Also, create quick projects using templates for Visual Studio 2019 and 2022.